News & Notices, Customer Alerts and Processing Times

 - Service Options: Options for online searches and filings, document processing and information requests (for certificates, copies and status reports)

-- Name Availability: Corporation, limited liability company and limited partnership name availability inquiries and reservations
+- Name Reservations: Corporation, limited liability company and limited partnership name reservations

 - Forms, Samples & Fees: Forms, document samples and associated fees